frandiego/revel_test/README.md

 5. `ingest`.
 Execute `python ingest_trips.py` that create a table for trips.csv becase it has 1_510_723 rows and is too heavy for dbt seed, actually we have use [dask.dataframe](https://docs.dask.org/en/stable/dataframe.html) to scale up the ingestion.
 6. `compile`.
 Exeucte `dbt compile` that genereate the executables sql.
 7. `run`.
 Execute `dbt run` that makes the dbt magic and create the data model in the database.

+## Restrictions
+Trips data has been uploaded in feather format in order to avoid Github limit.